MurphyPicard/evToEbitda/README.md

 # Extra goals:
 * Users should have access to news.
 * Users should have access to common sense (why did the stock pop/drop today?)

+# Issues and Projects listed on respective tabs